run2780/AWS-Projects/1. AWS Networking/5. Testing VPC Connectivity/Readme.md

 ---

-## Connectivity Between Servers
+## 2. Connectivity Between Servers

-2. Test connectivity between your EC2 instances
-In this step,
-Get your Public Server to talk to your Private Server.
+In this step, Get your Public Server to talk to your Private Server.
 Troubleshoot for any connection issue.

 What is Ping?